 More than at any other time, it’s important to drive safely and with heightened caution when snow is involved, regardless if it’s actively snowing during your drive or not.

-While driving in snow (and on ice), smooth, consistent and slow acceleration and gentle braking is the way to go.
-You want to give your tires as much opportunity as possible to grip and grab the snow and keep traction.
+While driving on snow and ice, smooth, consistent, and slow acceleration with gentle braking is the way to go.
+You want to give your tires as much opportunity as possible to catch and keep traction.

 If you live in areas with wildlife, driving slowly will also allow you to respond to their sudden presence on the road.
 Deer tend to be unpredictable in winter months.